Euclid Quick Data Release (Q1). The role of cosmic connectivity in shaping galaxy clusters: Conclusions

 \section{Conclusions}

 This study investigated the role of the cosmic web in shaping galaxy clusters using the first \Euclid Quick Release 1 data.
-For this work, we used an ensemble of 219 clusters at $0.2<z<0.7$ from the eROSITA \citep{EROSITA}, MCXC \citep{MCXC}, DES-Y1 \citep{DES}, and SDSS \citep{WHL2012} catalogues.
-By using the photometric redshift posterior distributions of galaxies provided by Q1, we performed a Monte Carlo resampling of the galaxy PDF to build 100 realisations of each 2-D slice centred on each cluster.
+For this work we used an ensemble of 219 clusters at $0.2<z<0.7$ from the eROSITA \citep{EROSITA}, MCXC \citep{MCXC}, DES-Y1 \citep{DES}, and SDSS \citep{WHL2012} catalogues.
+By using the photometric redshift posterior distributions of galaxies provided by Q1, we performed a Monte Carlo resampling of the galaxy PDF to build 100 realisations of each 2D slice centred on each cluster.
 This statistical procedure allowed us to accurately estimate the connectivity for each cluster.
-By using two different filament-finder algorithms (\trex and \disperse), we ensured the robustness of our connectivity measurements.
+By using two different filament-finder algorithms (\trex and \disperse), we ensured the robustness of our connectivity measurements. {Even if these 2D connectivity measurements are not suitable for the precise characterisation of the cosmic web environments of individual clusters, we demonstrate in Appendix \ref{app:SLICES} that our 2D methodology reasonably recovers statistical information on the connectivity of the large-scale structure in dense environments.

-We confirm the expected mass-connectivity relation predicted by hierarchical structure formation models \citep{Codis2018}.
-Our result provides 2-D connectivity measurements over a wide mass range, and is found to be in very good agreement with past observational measurements \citep{Darragh19,Sarron19}.
+We confirmed the expected mass-connectivity relation predicted by hierarchical structure formation models \citep{Codis2018}.
+Our result provides 2D connectivity measurements over a wide mass range, and is found to be in very good agreement with past observational measurements \citep{Darragh19,Sarron19}.
 Moreover, we explored the relation between the connectivity and morphology of galaxy members.
-By accurately identifying galaxy members of clusters in Q1 data, we found that the higher the fraction of early-type galaxies, the higher the average connectivity, in particular at the cluster periphery ($2 R_{500c}$).
-Finally, investigating the median S\'ersic index of galaxy members, we found that the higher the median S\'ersic index of galaxies, the higher the average connectivity.
-These findings are consistent with a scenario in which high cluster connectivity is associated with clusters predominantly populated by elliptical galaxies.
-These results are in agreement with the trend found by \cite{Darragh19} on the impact of connectivity on the star-formation activity of group central galaxies in COSMOS, and with the results from \cite{Kraljic2020} on relations between galaxy connectivities and their properties.
+By accurately identifying galaxy members of clusters in Q1 data, we found a moderate correlation, suggesting that the higher the fraction of early-type galaxies, the higher the average connectivity, but only for low-redshift clusters ($0.2>z>0.4$).
+Finally, investigating the median S\'ersic index of galaxy members, we found a weak correlation, indicating that for low-redshift clusters, that the higher the median S\'ersic index of galaxies, the higher the average connectivity.
+These weak but statistically significant findings, are consistent with a scenario in which high cluster connectivity is associated with clusters predominantly populated by elliptical galaxies.
+These results are in agreement with the trend found by \cite{Darragh19} on the impact of connectivity on the star formation activity of group central galaxies in COSMOS, and with the results from \cite{Kraljic2020} on relations between galaxy connectivities and their properties.